 Skip to content

 Piriformis is a deep glute muscle that can cause a ton of pain in the tailbone and outer glute area [1].
-Piriformis release can be difficult with standard massage devices, which is why we prefer QL Claw as our targeted Piriformis release tool.
+This post covers what Piriformis muscle tension feels like, how to determine if it is causing the pain, and most importantly how to release it for relief.

 Piriformis Release Placement: